-You will receive a special version of Butler's Fall 2014 Schedule of Classes listing all course options appropriate for incoming transfer students.
+You will receive a special version of Butler's Fall 2014 First-Year Course Recommendations booklet, listing all course options appropriate for incoming first and second year transfer students.
 This booklet will include course descriptions and meeting times for Core Curriculum and entry level classes for all majors.
-Please refer to this booklet as it will be helpful when planning your schedule; if you are attending New Student Registration, you are encouraged to bring it to your college meeting and academic advising appointment.
+Please refer to this booklet as it will be helpful when planning your schedule; if you are attending New Student Registration, you will receive a copy of this booklet upon arrival.

 Butler University encourages strong advising relationships between students and faculty.
 All incoming students are advised and initially enrolled by a faculty member in the academic department of the student's declared primary major.
 Each subsequent semester students are expected to meet with their advisor to discuss academic goals and to determine an appropriate class schedule

 Orientation for Transfer Students ~ Show